jaruizes/jaruizes.github.io/_drafts/Angular-Routing-II.md

 }
 ```

+This means that the component associated to the path must implement _CanComponentDeactivate_ because the Router is going to call to the _canDeactivate_ method of the guard with a param of type _CanComponentDeactivate_.

-This means that the component is who has to decide if the navigation action can be done or not.
+In other words, if we associated a CanDeactivate guard to a path, the component linked to this path has to implement a method (or methods) defined in the Type associated to the CanDeactivate guard and the component is responsible to implement the logic to determine if the navigation can be done or not.